oleksandr-romashko/example_alembic/README.md

 - ✅ A tagging system (multiple tags per note)
 - ✅ JSON output for filtered results

+> ⚠️ **Note**:
+> This is not a complete app or a full-featured CLI app.
+> This project is meant for learning purposes and can be extended into a full app.
-> ⚠️ **Note**: This is not a complete app or a full-featured CLI.
-It's meant to demonstrate how to set up and manage database versioning with Alembic and SQLAlchemy.
+> It's meant to demonstrate how to set up and manage database versioning with Alembic and SQLAlchemy.

 ---